Bstbowman/breyonbowman.github.io-/index.md

 layout: default
 ---

+Text can be **bold**, _italic_, or ~~strikethrough~~.

 <a href="https://www.linkedin.com/in/breyon-bowman-729391237/" style="display: inline-block; background-color: #4682B4; color: white; text-decoration: none; padding: 10px 20px; border-radius: 25px; font-weight: bold;">LinkedIn Profile</a>

+There should be whitespace between paragraphs.

+There should be whitespace between paragraphs.
+We recommend including a README, or a file with information about your project.

 # About me